One of the best things I did in Dominica was the Boiling Lake Hike. Find out more and how you can experience the Boiling Lake in Dominica.

 I have seen small pools of boiling hot water in both Iceland and my home country of New Zealand but I never knew there were actual LAKES where the water was actively boiling.

-In fact, hiking to the Boiling Lake was one of the main tourist offerings on the island – if you are fit that is, and if you have more than just a day in Dominica.
+In fact, the Boiling Lake Hike is one of the main tourist offerings on the island – if you are fit that is, and if you have more than just a day in Dominica.

 I had planned our trip to Dominica because it was offbeat.
 Because there are no large resorts on the island and little tourism compared to other islands and countries in the region, and because Dominica is known as the nature island – still densely jungled and undeveloped.